barobaro13/Unity-Multiplayer-Mirror-Steamworks/README.md

 there is a full documentation for the Mirror Multiplayer Library

 This is a older version of mirror because the newer ones are not too similar to NetCode etc.

+if your project got errors when you exported the package, go to package manager and add this thing with the add with name option.

+com.unity.nuget.newtonsoft-json